JosefAlbers/Phi-3-Vision-MLX/README.md

 # Second interaction: Follow-up question
 agent('What historical period does this architecture likely belong to?')

-# End the conversation
-# This clears the agent's memory and prepares it for a new conversation
+# End the conversation: This clears the agent's memory and prepares it for a new conversation
 agent.end()
 ```